 Net cutCritical

-Measure ER PASSED (~$1B/yr health sales tax, effective Oct 1) — the largest local Medicaid backstop in the U.S.; DHS still consolidates 3 health centers as federal revenue falls >$700M by 2029
+Measure ER officially PASSED (50.64% yes, ~$1B/yr health sales tax effective Oct 1) — the largest local Medicaid backstop in the U.S.; DHS still consolidates 3 health centers as federal revenue falls >$700M by 2029

 What it means for FQHCs

 Patients displaced from the Antelope Valley, Torrance, and East LA county health centers will seek care at nearby FQHCs — a near-term intake surge.
-Measure ER's passage secures the largest local backstop for federal Medicaid cuts in the country, arriving exactly as the July 1 UIS-PPS cut lands — with ~45% of proceeds flowing directly to nonprofit clinics.
-It does NOT erase the state-budget risk: LA County's June 8 alarm warns Sacramento's budget could still cut provider rates on top of the federal loss.
+Measure ER's passage secures the largest local backstop for federal Medicaid cuts in the country, with ~45% of proceeds flowing directly to nonprofit clinics.
+It does NOT erase the state-budget risk: the signed state budget moved the major UIS/PPS clinic-payment cut into a July 1, 2027 planning horizon, so LA-area FQHCs still need a site-by-site exposure model.

 Jul 2, 2026— County certifies Measure ER result